-Known as our oral microbiome, the community of bacteria, yeasts, and other microbes that live in our mouths have a profound effect on both dental and overall health.
-It can also affect whether your breath feels fresh or has the sulphuric odor associated with bad breath.
-(More on that later.)
+Our oral microbiome, which is the community of bacteria, yeasts, and other microbes that live in our mouths, has a profound effect on both dental and overall health.

 Like other ecosystems, diversity is a key biomarker of resilience and vibrancy, but unfortunately modern life has not been kind to our oral microbiome.
-(2) Sugary foods, antibacterial mouthwashes, traditional toothpastes and more can cause oral dysbiosis – or an imbalance of the microbes in the mouth.
+(7) Sugary foods, antibacterial mouthwashes, traditional toothpastes and other factors can cause oral dysbiosis – or an imbalance of the microbes in the mouth.

 Fortunately, though, there are groups of people that continue to experience excellent dental health, and that’s given researchers an opportunity to see what microbial strains they share in common.
 Their findings have led to the creation of dental probiotics, which allows those of us who don’t naturally have the same beneficial strains to incorporate them into our oral microbiome.